moto-timo/yocto-docs/documentation/ref-manual/variables.rst

       set :term:`FIT_KERNEL_COMP_ALG` to "lzo", you may want to set this variable to ".lzo".

+   :term:`FIT_KERNEL_SIGN_ENABLE`
+      This variable is used by the :ref:`ref-classes-kernel-fit-image` class to enable or disable signing of the FIT image.
+      The default value of :term:`FIT_KERNEL_SIGN_ENABLE` is the value of :term:`UBOOT_SIGN_ENABLE`, which means that when U-Boot FIT image signing is enabled, the FIT image will also be signed at build-time and U-Boot will verify the FIT image signature at run-time.

+      If this variable is set to "1", the FIT image will be signed using the key specified by :term:`FIT_KERNEL_SIGN_KEYNAME` from the directory :term:`FIT_KERNEL_SIGN_KEYDIR`.

+      If this variable is overridden, the :term:`FIT_KERNEL_SIGN_KEYDIR` and :term:`FIT_KERNEL_SIGN_KEYNAME` variables should also be set appropriately.

+   :term:`FIT_KERNEL_SIGN_KEYDIR`
+      This variable is used by the :ref:`ref-classes-kernel-fit-image` class.
+      The default value of :term:`FIT_KERNEL_SIGN_KEYDIR` is the value of :term:`UBOOT_SIGN_KEYDIR`, which means the kernel is signed at build-time with a private key found in :term:`UBOOT_SIGN_KEYDIR` and U-Boot gets the public key from the same directory injected into its DTB for the on-target verification of the FIT image.

+      If this variable is overridden, the :term:`FIT_KERNEL_SIGN_ENABLE` and :term:`FIT_KERNEL_SIGN_KEYNAME` variables should also be set appropriately.

+   :term:`FIT_KERNEL_SIGN_KEYNAME`
+      This variable is used by the :ref:`ref-classes-kernel-fit-image` class.
+      The default value of :term:`FIT_KERNEL_SIGN_KEYNAME` is the value of :term:`UBOOT_SIGN_KEYNAME`, which means the kernel is signed at build-time with a private key named according to :term:`UBOOT_SIGN_KEYNAME` and U-Boot gets the public key with the same name injected into its DTB for on-target verification of the FIT image.

+      If this variable is overridden, the :term:`FIT_KERNEL_SIGN_ENABLE` and :term:`FIT_KERNEL_SIGN_KEYDIR` variables should also be set appropriately.

    :term:`FIT_KEY_GENRSA_ARGS`
       Arguments to ``openssl genrsa`` for generating a RSA private key for signing the FIT image.
 The default value is set to "-F4" by the